-It feels like we are in a James Bond movie where Dr. Evilirus manages to nail 007 just before his world domination plot could be foiled.
+It feels like we are in a James Bond movie where Dr. Evilirus manages to terminate 007 before he could grab the vial of virus and foil the Doctor’s world domination plan.
 Once we are all locked down in our homes with military roaming the streets Dr. Evilirus appears simultaneously on the screens of all our devices to tell us how wonderful life will be under the new One World Overlord.
 All our banks have collapsed and the evil doctor knows everything there is to know about every one of us that uses a computer, tablet or smartphone.
 Resistance is futile.

 The virus is upon us and its worst consequences are created by our fear of it and expectation that the state protect us completely from the pandemic.
 Perhaps we would be better off to cautiously let this rip through the world and be over it.
 Whatever harm Covid-19 ends up dealing us will be multiplied several times over by the damage caused by government measures taken to protect us from it.
 It seems like the cure is designed to kill the patient.